earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 ## MANIFEST.in

-You see, the python `sdist` process knows to include all the python files in a package into the source distribution, but it really has no idea about what other files are needed to build the project.
-In my perfect world, it would be able to infer from some heuristics to include_dirs=["mergefast"].
+You see, the python `sdist` process knows to include all the python files in a package into the source distribution.
+However, when it comes to additional source files like our C header and source files, setuptools needs a bit of help.
+It has no way of knowing what extra non-Python files are required for compilation.

-That's not the world we live in though, so setuptools supports a `MANIFEST.in` file, where you describe all the extra files your package needs.
+To address this, setuptools allows us to provide a manifest file that explicitly specifies any additional files our package needs included.
+This MANIFEST.in file gives us fine-grained control to declare all the files required for a complete source distribution.
+While an extra step, it's crucial for ensuring our C extension can be properly built when installed from source.

+So before we can distribute our package, we need to create a MANIFEST.in to inform setuptools of our C source files.
+With this manifest, we can ensure pip has everything it needs to build our extension from source.

 ~~~{.ini caption="MANIFEST.in"}
 include mergefast/*.c